-How many of us have been in a gathering or meeting where ideas are sought or the floor is open and amongst the first to speak up usually know the least about the subject or have nothing new to add?
+How many of us have been in a classroom, gathering or meeting where ideas are sought or the floor is open and amongst the first to speak up usually know little about the subject or have nothing new to add?

 In contrast, you may not feel the need to speak unless you can add a whole new perspective to the discussion.
 Or you may know the subject well but lack the confidence displayed by the speaker who spoke before you.

 Isn’t it a waste of time to speak in a meeting unless you have something to contribute which has not been tabled before?
 Or you need a clarification.
 Time is invaluable.
 One needs to respect time of others.
 There’s no point speaking just for the sake of being heard.

 Often, your silence may be perceived by your teacher or the leader in your group as under-confidence or lack of understanding about the issue being discussed.
 It is to dispel such a concern that usually drives your classmate or colleague to speak up, though she or he may not have anything significant to add.